Doubly-Robust Estimation of Counterfactual Policy Mean Embeddings

 In this work, we propose a novel approach to distributional OPE that embeds the counterfactual outcome distribution, which procedure we term as Counterfactual Policy Mean Embedding (CPME).
 Our contributions are as follows: i) First, we define and formalize the CPME in the distributional OPE problem.
-We proposing a plug-in estimator, and analyze its consistency with a convergence rate of up to $O_p(n^{-1/4})$ under certain regularity assumptions involving kernels and underlying distributions. ii) We then leverage the efficient influence function of the CPME to propose a doubly robust estimator, and establish its improved consistency rate of up to $O_p(n^{-1/2})$ under the same assumptions. iii) Consequently, we propose an efficient doubly robust and asymptotically normal statistic which allows a computationally efficient kernel test. iv) We demonstrate that our estimators enable sampling from the outcome distribution. v) Finally, we provide numerical simulations to support our claims in a range of scenarios.
+We proposing a plug-in estimator, and analyze its consistency with a convergence rate of up to $\mathcal{O}(n^{-1/4})$ under standard regularity assumptions involving kernels and underlying distributions. ii) We then derive the Hilbert-space–valued efficient influence function of the CPME to propose a doubly robust estimator, and establish its convergence in the RKHS with an improved consistency rate of up to $\mathcal{O}(n^{-1/2})$ under the same assumptions. iii) Consequently, we propose an efficient doubly robust and asymptotically normal statistic which allows a computationally efficient kernel test. iv) We demonstrate that our estimators enable sampling from the outcome distribution. v) Finally, we provide numerical simulations on synthetic and semi-synthetic data, including structured outcomes, to support our claims in a range of scenarios.